tarcinapp/entity-persistence-service/README.md

 **Query Scope Enforcement**
 - Restricts results to only those records the user is authorized to see
 - Evaluates fields like `_visibility`, `_ownerUsers`, `_viewerGroups`, etc.
 - Ensures that even if a user requests all entities, lists, or reactions, they only receive records visible to them
+- Even for the included relations or resolved lookups, the gateway will filter the records based on what the user is authorized to see

 **Field-Level Access Control**
 - Removes fields from the response that the user is not authorized to see